 For perspective, a straight line implies order and clarity, whereas, a curved line gives a hint of quirky relativity.
-You can either work around an Actual Line, using a brush, pen, or a digital tool.
+You can either work around an actual Line using a procreate brush, pen, or a digital tool.
 On the other hand, you can also play around with Implied Line, which is created when two shapes appear to meet.

 Amongst all the elements of design, color is something that has been explored a lot – in aspects of psychology, market trends, and competition.
 After all, color can do it all: highlight another element, stand-alone, or can be turned into a background.

 Related: How A Color Combination Can Strengthen The Entire Design

 Customers regularly shape responses to different tones and colors.
 Along these lines, a color palette of your packaging can instigate feelings and preferences about the product before the customer realizes it.
 Eventually, it boils down to this: all together for the color to add to the effective match between product and target customer, it is important to know relevant insights concerning both.